 Have Questions?
 CONTACT US HERE.

 From a scheduling standpoint, hiring a new remote employee is a bit different than hiring a new in-house staff person.
 With a new remote person, you have the option to offer a more flexible schedule.
 However, depending on the situation, you may prefer to have this new hire work standard business hours, just as you would normally prefer from an in-house person.
 Be sure to clearly discuss the schedule expectations you have for the position, and remember that offering a flexible schedule can carry certain advantages.

 Gradually Provide Work Projects

 When it comes to diving into work projects, sipping from a small faucet is generally a better way to go about things than drinking from a fire hose.
 This means that you should provide work tasks to your new remote employee in a gradual manner, rather than saddling him or her with a ton of tasks right away.
 Start things off by providing a few tasks, and then gradually add more and more.
-There is no right or wrong pace, but you should abide by the idea that it’s better to have things completely mastered before moving onto to other things.
+There is no right or wrong pace, but you should abide by the idea that it’s better to have things completely mastered before moving on to other things.

 Give Regular Performance Reviews